Keaton Mitchell

-Keaton Anthony Mitchell (born January 17, 2002) is an American professional football running back for the Baltimore Ravens of the National Football League (NFL).
-He played college football for the East Carolina Pirates and was signed as an undrafted free agent by the Ravens after the 2023 NFL draft.
+Keaton Anthony Mitchell (born January 17, 2002) is an American professional football running back for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the East Carolina Pirates and was signed as an undrafted free agent by the Baltimore Ravens after the 2023 NFL draft.

 Early life

 Mitchell was born on January 17, 2002, in McDonough, Georgia.
-He is the son of Anthony Mitchell, who played several years in the National Football League (NFL) and won a Super Bowl with the Baltimore Ravens.
+He is the son of Anthony Mitchell, who played several years in the National Football League (NFL) and won a Super Bowl with the Baltimore Ravens, and Kandice Mitchell, who played for the United States women's national American football team during the 2017 IFAF Women's World Championship.
 He attended Eagle's Landing Christian Academy and helped them reach four consecutive state championships, running for a total of 4,347 yards and 88 touchdowns just during his junior and senior years combined, as they won 54 of 56 games.
 He was a Class A Private Offensive Player of the Year and Class A Region 5 Player of the Year honoree, committing to play college football at East Carolina (ECU) after his graduation.